 How do I know if I have erectile dysfunction?

 If you consistently have difficulty achieving or maintaining an erection firm enough for sexual activity over a period of several weeks or months, you may have erectile dysfunction.
-Occasional difficulties are normal and not necessarily cause for concern.
+Occasional difficulties are normal and not necessarily a cause for concern.

 At what age does erectile dysfunction typically start?